Non-Lucrative Residency (Retirement / International-Income / Remote Income-Management)

 Who is THIS RESIDENCY for?

-The Non-Lucrative Residency Permit is for applicants who wish to retire in Spain, or for those that are able to conduct their business remotely.
+The Non-Lucrative Residency Permit is for applicants who wish to retire in Spain, or for those that are able to manage their mode of income remotely.

-This permit requires proof of receiving a regular income anywhere in the world either from a business activity, corporate dividends or interest on investments.
-It does not allow the applicant to officially work in Spain.
+This permit requires proof of receiving a regular income from anywhere in the world either from a business activity, corporate dividends or interest on investments.
+It does not however allow the applicant to officially work in Spain.

 Yes, it is possible to apply with your spouse and children who are dependents.

 Non Lucrative Residency are 3 periods of validity.
 Initially, a 1-year Spanish residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
 And it can be eligible for a permanent Spanish residency card.

 It is also possible to apply for Spanish Citizenship (10 years of residency).

 The main applicant must be able to prove a monthly income of at least 4 times the I.P.R.E.M.
 (532€ x 4).
 And an additional 532€ per each family member co-applicant.